JPIAMRCOINCIDE/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 ~~~
 {: .bash}

-To extract the gff files, we will make use of the roary script "query_pan_genome".
+To extract the protein sequences from the gff files, we will make use of the roary script "query_pan_genome".
 This script can extract information from the gene presence absence file and the gff files which were already prepared before.

 ~~~
 $ cd ~/orthology # if you run Roary multiple times, it will make a new folder called orthology_<random number>.